apache/trafficcontrol/docs/source/development/documentation_guidelines.rst

 Tables
 ''''''
 Tables should be included in ``.. table`` directive bodies, **never** as a floating, block-quoted tabular environment.
 This ensures that all tables will be captioned, which makes their purpose clear and makes them directly link-able in the output as well as includes them in table listings.
 Tables should avoid wrapping lines until they reach 215 characters in width in the source :abbr:`reStructuredText` document (including indention which should be counted as 4 characters per TAB).
 No table may ever exceed 215 characters in width.
 Tables should, in general be left-aligned (which is the default configuration).
-For the usage or command-line flags or options of a utility, use an "option list" instead of a table.
+For the usage or command-line flags or options of a utility, use an "option list" or the ``.. program`` and ``.. option`` directives instead of a table.

 Indentation
 """""""""""